pfrazee/local/docs/api/subscribe.md

 ### local.subscribe(request)

  - `request`: required string|object.
-If just a URL, will default the method to GET and the 'accept' header to 'text/event-stream'.
+If just a URL, will default the method to SUBSCRIBE and the 'accept' header to 'text/event-stream'.
  - returns `local.EventStream`

 Dispatches the request, then returns a `local.EventStream` which wraps around the response stream with an event-subscription interface.